Welcome to Costa Rica!

 We do our best to accommodate dietary restrictions.
 Most meals can be modified for special requests and food allergies.

-You will be traveling by private ground transportation and public bus and taxi throughout your trip.
+You will be traveling by private ground transportation, public bus and taxi throughout your trip.

 Some optional activities like salsa lessons do not include transportation.